Decartes992/Iftekhar---Personal-Portfolio/docs/documentation/components/2025-07-17/components_ui.md

 ### About.astro

 **Purpose**: Comprehensive "About Me" section with profile information, skills visualization, and timeline.
+Fully theme-aware with unified CSS variable system for styling.

 #### Props Interface
 ```typescript